CSIRO-enviro-informatics/ckan/contrib/docker/README.md

 CKAN_REMOTE_DEBUG_IP=0.0.0.0 # remote ip of pycharm debug server running on port 6666 for debugging SOLR_PORT_8983_TCP_ADDR=solr # SOLR hostname or IP address.
 Use `solr` to point to the built SOLR container.
 SOLR_PORT_8983_TCP_PORT=8983 # SOLR Port number.
 Change this if you are running SOLR on a different port.
-MAPBOX_ACCESS_TOKEN=[mapbox api access token] # Place your mapbox token in here in order to activate Mapbox API features that are required by CKAN spatial plugins.
+MAPBOX_ACCESS_TOKEN=[mapbox api access token] # Place your mapbox token in here in order to activate Mapbox API features that are required by CKAN spatial plugins
+DB_HOST_PORT=[host db port] # Optionally define a custom host db port

 # Instructions